The aim of our water work internationally and in India

 CSIRO worked both nationally and internationally to help inform policies and strategies for supporting effective water resource management.
 The aim was to improve the livelihoods and economic well-being of people in large and complex river basins, in Australia, Asia, the Pacific and South America.

 The organisation helped deliver intelligent and sustainable water management solutions in regions of increasing demand due to growth across water resource sectors.
 They also helped improve access to safe water in highly variable and changing climates and in considering the needs of the environment.

-One of the organisation’s international water projects was to identify key future challenges and opportunities for water – its use, planning and management – in the Brahmani Baitarni Basin in India.
+One of the organisation’s international water projects identified key future challenges and opportunities for water – its use, planning and management – in the Brahmani Baitarni Basin in India.

 India’s water resources are under growing pressure with scarcity a main concern due to climate pressures and more investment needed to address access to water resources.
 In the Brahmani Baitarni Basin, rural communities are impoverished and lack access to a reliable food resource.